akaase/PYTHR-january-2020/README.md

 * Deleting, renaming, and moving directories or files
 * Finding what files your current directory contains, with `ls`
 * Finding what your current working directory is, with `pwd`
-* Creating a remote repository on Github
+* Forking a remote repository on Github
 * Cloning a remote repository onto your computer locally
-* Adding and committing files and directories with Git
+* Adding and committing files and directories within a repo
 * Pushing changes to Github

 ---

-# Inception
+# Exercise 1: Inception

 This assignment will give you some practice with Git, Github, and the command line, by recreating the story of [Inception](http://www.imdb.com/title/tt1375666/?ref_=fn_al_tt_1).

 You should also get a sense of what Git is, how it differs from GitHub, and how to use each of these tools.

+* Locally, we'll use Git commands to work with files:
+   * `git add`
+   * `git commit`
-* For Git, this means working with files locally with `git add`, `git commit`, and `git status`
+   * `git status`
-* For GitHub, this means how to create a remote repository, cloning the repository locally, and pushing changes from your local repository to Github
+* Remotely, we'll use Github to fork a remote repository, clone the repo locally, and pushing changes from your local repo back to the remote repo

-Instead of using dreams and characters, we will be using files and directories.
+Instead of using dreams and characters, we will be using directories and files.
 Each directory will represent a level and each file will represent a character.

 As you go down each level (directory), one character (file) will be left behind and you will make a commit.